Open-Source-Raps/open-source-raps.github.io/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

 ### Deployment
 Using SSH:
 ```
 $ USE_SSH=true yarn deploy
 ```

 Not using SSH:
 ```
 $ GIT_USER=<Your GitHub username> yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.